 Bids to Cardinal Challenge must be accepted by a team’s faculty adviser.
 The faculty adviser must, on behalf of the sponsoring university, attest to the eligibility of the team, their adherence to the rules and guidelines and acknowledge potential penalties for violations and infractions.

-These are competitions designed for graduate students; however, teams with a minority of undergraduates can still compete but must conform to the graduate student majority rule during actual competitions.
+Cardinal Challenge is designed for graduate students; however, teams with a minority of undergraduates can still compete but must conform to the graduate student majority rule during actual competitions.
 Students from any graduate program—not just MBAs—are eligible to participate, including executive and evening format programs.
-Non-students may be members of the venture’s management team and may participate in planning the venture, however only students may participate in the competition and its related competition events.
+Non-students may be members of the venture’s management team and may participate in planning the venture, however, only students may participate in the competition and its related competition events.

 Each team is limited to five presenting members and one faculty advisor.
 Each of these members must take an active role, i.e. they must deliver part of the presentation and participate fully in the question and answer section.
 Additional student assistants or helpers plus other team representatives may attend the competition as observers but cannot directly participate in any competition related events e.g. Trade Shows, Elevator Pitches and will not be allowed to attend any closed sessions.

-Any team participating in an undergraduate competition, regardless of team re-configuration, is automatically disqualified from subsequent affiliated competitions and the Global Venture Labs Investment Competition.
+Any team participating in an undergraduate competition, regardless of team re-configuration, is automatically disqualified from Cardinal Challenge.

 The competition is for student-created, managed and owned ventures.
 This is the most common area for requested rules clarification.
 The guidelines are: